Preclinical Imaging Instrumentation

 The Bioimaging Core Facility operates two small bore high field (7 Tesla) Magnetic Resonance Imaging (MRI) and MR Spectroscopy (MRS) systems and one Single Photon Emission Computed Tomography scanner with an integrated X-ray Computed Tomography imaging system (SPECT/CT scanner).
 In addition, computing equipment is available for image storage, analysis, custom computer program development, and database development.

-Two animal MRI/MRS systems include a Bruker Biospec magnetic resonance imaging (MRI) and spectroscopy (MRS) system (7T/21 cm, Bruker, Karlshure, Germany) and a Bruker Pharmascan (7T/16 cm) MRI/MRS system equipped with Resonance Research (Billerica, MA) gradients and shims.
-The MRI/MRS systems are housed in two adjacent 600 square foot laboratories (UH 1324 and 1327).
+Two animal MRI/MRS systems include a Bruker Biospec MRI and MRS system (7T/21 cm, Bruker, Karlshure, Germany) and a Bruker Pharmascan (7T/16 cm) MRI/MRS system equipped with Resonance Research (Billerica, MA) gradients and shims.
+The MRI/MRS systems are housed in two adjacent 600 square foot laboratories.

-An adjacent area is subdivided and used for a probe development laboratory (UH 1330A) and chemical preparation laboratory (UH 1330B).
+An adjacent area is subdivided and used for a probe development laboratory and chemical preparation laboratory.
 The probe laboratory is equipped with a lathe, milling machine, drill press, band saw, PTS frequency synthesizer, 500 MHz digital oscilloscope, transmission and reflection RF sweeper, and basic tools and electronic test equipment to allow machining and development of custom coils and animal holders for projects.